Demul1/ElectronConfigCalculator/README.md

 # ElectronConfigCalculator

 ## About
-This is a simple Javascript program that allows you to enter the symbol for any of the first 118 elements of the periodic table.
-The program will then return the shorthand electron configuration for that element.
+This is a simple Javascript program that allows you practice and better learn electron configuration.
+It randomly chooses from all 118 elements of the periodic table, and prompts the user to enter the shorthand electron configuration for that element.
+The program will inform the user if they answered the question correctly, or incorrectly, and give them the option to continue practicing.